 Building artisans – includes bricklayers, builders, carpenters, glaziers, painters, masons & slaters

 Clothes making – includes dressmakers, milliners & tailors

 Merchant – includes general dealers, greengrocers, hawkers, ironmongers, jewellers, merchants, shopkeepers

 As is apparent from an analysis of the jobs occupied, unlike today most residents were employed in manual jobs such as artisans with very few inhabitants employed in offices as managers, team leaders or supervisors in the modern sense.

 List of Residents

-The list below summarises where the residents claim that they resided.
-Three inhabitants admit to living on the beach whereas 97 state that live in Main Street.
-Presumably many residents did reside in Main Street especially as vast majority of those who disclosed their occupation as merchant, would have used the upper floors as residential accommodation.
-Others presumably provided their place as work as their residential address much like the black staff do today.
+The list below summarises where the residents claimed they resided.
+Three inhabitants admitted to living on the beach whereas 97 stated that they resided in Main Street.
+Presumably many residents did live in Main Street especially as the vast majority of those who disclosed their occupation as merchant would have used the upper floors of their offices as residential accommodation.
+Others presumably provided their place as work as their residential address much like black staff do today.